 Maintains the traditional flying saucer shape.
 This is why its diameter of 32 cm is large in relation to its depth of 13 cm.
 This makes it different from all those described above not only in form, but also in sound action.

-However, despite its traditional shape, it does not have polka dots but curved tabs.
+However, despite its traditional shape, it doesn't have polka dots but curved tabs.
 This is the design most commonly used by manufacturers today, as it offers a higher quality acoustic response.
 However, these are somewhat small and this can make execution difficult.

-Regarding its tuning, it is the Ionian scale with eight notes and a single note repeated in the octave: A3, C4, D, E, F, G, A, B, B, C5.
+Regarding its tuning, it's the ionian scale with eight notes and a single note repeated in the octave: A3, C4, D, E, F, G, A, B, B, C5.
 This makes it one of the most versatile handpans on the market, as well as one of the most affordable.

 Finally, it has a support ring made of steel that allows it to be placed on a base without affecting the sound quality.

 Its tuning at 440 Hz is perfect and adjusts to perfectly accompany all types of harmonic and melodic instruments.
-The volume is ideal for meditation sessions because it is not shrill and maintains an appropriate level on all reeds.
+The volume is ideal for meditation sessions because it's not shrill and maintains an appropriate level on all reeds.

-One thing that pleases us is that the color of its sound is totally different from all those described above.
-The sound is dark, creamy, doughy, feels even slow but not at all heavy.
+Another thing that pleases us is that it has a sound that is totally different from all those described above.
+The sound is dark, creamy, doughy, even feels slow but not at all heavy.
 On the other hand, the harmonics have an impressive agility and thanks to their wide vibration, each one of them is perceptible.

-We love it because it is possible to visualize the movement of the sound as if we were watching the acoustic waves moving.
+We love it because it's possible to visualize the movement of the sound as if we were watching the acoustic waves moving.
 This effect is not at all easy to achieve and is largely beneficial for Erik Mongrain-style new age lovers.

-We find a hang drum different in form and sound color, as it captures the best of traditional and modernism that is capable of evolving.
-We love the grace in the color of its sound and find it to be a complete and well-finished instrument.
+We find a hang drum different in form and sound, as it captures the best of both tradition and modernism, and continues to evolve.
+We love the grace in the variations of its sound and find it to be a complete and well-finished instrument.
 Find the best price at Thomann.

 You can find other versions of this Metal Sound.
 The Metal Sounds Zenko Drum ZEN02 penta C is tuned in C major pentatonic.
 The Metal Sounds Zenko Drum ZEN03 akebono is an excellent choice tuned in G minor harmonic.
 Similarly, the Metal Sounds Zenko Drum ZEN04 equinox uses the G major scale with minor seventh added.
 You can also find other great proposals in C major harmonic with minor seventh and minor second, in B minor harmonic and in C minor.